ppy/osu-wiki/news/2026/2026-03-17-skin-of-the-year-2025-results.md

 Taking 2nd place with **604** votes is [Blue Archive - Arona & Plana](https://osu.ppy.sh/community/forums/topics/2097901), a *Blue Archive*–inspired skin created by [Kitazaki Hinata](https://osu.ppy.sh/users/27249602).
 Built around the game's twin AI OS characters, the skin does an excellent job balancing their contrasting personalities within a presentation that feels both clean and full of life.

 Much of that comes through in the main menu, where character artwork and a desktop-like interface are brought together in a way that feels natural rather than crowded.
 The game's aesthetic extends well beyond that first impression too, appearing throughout the menus and screens not only through the characters and surrounding visuals, but also in smaller touches like the cursor design and dialogue text.
-Altogether, it creates a polished atmosphere that makes Arona and Plana feel less like decorations on the screen and more like they are actively part of the experience.
+Altogether, it creates an atmosphere that makes Arona and Plana feel less like decorations on the screen and more like they are actively part of the experience.

 ![](/wiki/shared/news/2026-03-17-skin-of-the-year-2025-results/2nd@2x.png)